-Read more about and shop 1950s pants, capri and jeans
+Read more about and shop 1950s pants, capris, and jeans.

 There were other bottoms in between pants and shorts.
 Clam diggers or pedal pushers were wide leg, knee length pant/shorts.
 Bermuda shorts were just above the knee and short shorts were a little higher than that.

 Shorts usually had a 2-inch cuff and side slash pockets.
-Shorts and pants also zipped up the side, not the front, which was less “like a men’s trousers.”
-Short shorts became very short and tight right at the end of the 50s but only for models, movie stars, athletes and pin-ups.
+Shorts and pants also zipped up the side, not the front, which was less “like men’s trousers.”
+Short shorts became very short and tight right at the end of the ’50s but only for models, movie stars, athletes, and pin-ups.

 What about denim jeans?
-Yes, they were worn too but mostly by teens, while gardening or on ranches.
-They were made of dark blue denim, had rolled cuffs, lined in a contrasting fabric, and had contrast stitching giving them a western look.
+Yes, they were worn too, but mostly by teens, while gardening, or on ranches.
+They were made of dark blue denim, had rolled cuffs, were lined in a contrasting fabric, and had contrast stitching giving them a western look.
 Read more about the history of western jeans.

-Short beach robes, vests and smocks were other coverups for the pool or beach.
+Short beach robes, vests, and smocks were other coverups for the pool or beach.
 Playsuits came in fun summer prints like red and white picnic gingham, blue and white “sailor” themes, and tropical flora and fauna prints.
 These same prints were designed into cigarette or capri pant jumpsuits, short overalls, jumper pants/shorts and swimwear.
-History of the vintage playsuit.
+Read a history of the vintage playsuit here.

-Two-piece bikini bathing suits grew in popularity during the 50s.
-They were very modest by today’s standard with only a few inches exposed between the bikini top and skirted bottom.
-The rise of the bottom always covered the naval.
+Two-piece bikini bathing suits grew in popularity during the ’50s.
+They were very modest by today’s standard, with only a few inches exposed between the bikini top and skirted bottom.
+The rise of the bottom always covered the navel.
 Currently, high waisted vintage swimsuits are back in mainstream fashion!
 Shop 50s swimsuits.

-Black and white saddle shoes were all the rage for teens in the 1950s but women wore them, too.
-They look best with felt or cotton circle skirts and denim pants.
-Other casual shoes included white flat lace up sneakers like Keds classic shoes, slip on penny loafers, moccasins, low heel mary janes, lace up oxfords and black ballet flats with a small bow on the toe.
+Black and white saddle shoes were all the rage for teens in the 1950s, but women wore them too.
+They looked best with felt or cotton circle skirts and denim pants.
+Other casual shoes included white flat lace up sneakers like Keds classic shoes, slip on penny loafers, moccasins, low heel Mary Janes, lace up Oxfords, and black ballet flats with a small bow on the toe.